“Be the change you want to see in the world.” Mohandas Karamchand Gandhi

 The University of Sydney runs a Refugee Language Program which helps refugees learn English and build social networks in the Australian community.
 You can volunteer to join their team.

 Shift attitudes and raise awareness

-Our recent Table Talk conversation was one attempt to do this.
+Nangami held a Table Talk to generate a conversation in the parish.
 If you have not already joined the Nangami group, please contact us to join.